ErikEJ/erikej.github.io/_drafts/2023-xx-xx-sqlce-net7-ef6.md

 }
 ```

-That's it, you can now query and update your SQL Server Compact Database with Entity Framework from a .NET 7 based Windows app.
+That's it, you can now query and update your SQL Server Compact Database with Entity Framework from a .NET 7 and later based Windows app.